dl1ycf/TeensyWinkeyEmulator/README.md

 -------------------------

 This works with a Teensy4 and the AudioShield attached.
 In addition to the teensy4_bare model, a side tone is produced with the AudioShield.
+Audio fed to the LineIn inputs (e.g. RX audio) is copied to the Headphone output except when PTT is active, then the audio is replaced by "silence + side tone".
+Compile with the "Serial+MIDI" USB option (USB audio is NOT needed and NOT used, which means that, in case of RFI problems,  one can use  USB opto-isolators which normally restrict the speed such that USB audio stops working).

 config.keyershield_sgtl5000.h
 -----------------------------

 This works with a Teensy4 and the AudioShield attached.
 In addition to the teensy4_bare the device also appears as a sound card at the host computer, such that RX audio can be played over the AudioShield.
-In addition, a latency-free side tone is generated and mixed with the RX audio.
+In addition, a low-latency side tone is generated and mixed with the RX audio from USB.
+This is a model where the "CW Keyer" functionality of the full-fledged "CW Keyer Shield" can be obtained from standard hardware, namely a Teensy4 and a Teensy AudioShield.

 config.keyershield.h
 --------------------